Anna Bracewell - ImmerseATL EDUCATOR

 photo © Daylilies Photography

-Anna Bracewell is an Atlanta based dance artist.
-She was born and raised in Atlanta, Georgia and began her dance training at an early age at Decatur School of Ballet.
-While continuing her classical training at DSOB, she trained, and went on to graduate from DeKalb School of the Arts where she studied under the legendary Pamala Jones-Malave.
-Anna later received a Bachelor of Fine Arts in Dance from the University of Georgia in Athens, Georgia.
+Anna Bracewell is an Atlanta-based dance artist whose work bridges performance, collaboration, and pedagogy.
+Born and raised in Atlanta, she began her formal training at an early age at Decatur School of Ballet, where a foundation in classical technique shaped her early artistic voice.
+She continued her studies at DeKalb School of the Arts under the mentorship of the great Pamala Jones-Malavé, before earning her Bachelor of Fine Arts in Dance from the University of Georgia.

 IG: @annavbracewell